zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

        All dimensions must be represented in the load data rule before any data can be loaded.

     b.
-After defining the rule with global and field options, click Verify on the Global toolbar to validate the syntax and then click Save and Close.
+After defining the rule with field options, click Verify on the Global toolbar to validate the syntax and then click Save and Close.

     c.
 Click Refresh.
 See that the created rule is now listed in the Rules pane of the Scripts tab.

     d.
 Click Close to return to the Applications home page.
 Next create a job to load the data using the rule.

-3. On the home page, select Jobs and then New Job.
+7. On the home page, select Jobs and then New Job.
     ![](./images/image15_60.png)

     a.
 Select Load Data.